ClarenceChoo/Workout-Tracking-Web-App/README.md

    Click the "Delete" button to remove a workout from the list.
 6. **Rest Day:**
    Toggle the "Rest Day" checkbox to mark a day as a rest day, which hides the workout form and shows a rest day message.
+7. **Stopwatch Rest Timer:**
+   Click the "Rest Timer" button to open up a stopwatch modal, capable of starting, pausing and resetting your rest time.

 ## How to Add Web App to Home Screen on iOS